microsoft/ivy/doc/index.md

 correctness.

-IVy has to primary design goals: to be as *transparent* as possible, and to produce *design artifacts* that are useful even to engineers who may lack the skills or resources needed to construct formal proofs.
+IVy has two primary design goals: to be as *transparent* as possible, and to produce *design artifacts* that are useful even to engineers who may lack the skills or resources needed to construct formal proofs.